artificery/kilvin-docs/installation.md

    - cms/storage
    - cms/templates
    - public/images
+ - Configure your webserver to make the `./public` directory your web root.
  - Create a database for your new site in MySQL/MariaDB.
- - Configure your webserver to make the `./public` directory your web root.
- - Direct your browser to the install.php file on your new site and run the installer.
-Example: http://mysite.com/install.php
+ - Direct your browser to the `/installer` URL on your new site and run the installer.
+Example: https://mysite.com/installer
+ - Go through the installer steps to install the CMS.
+ - That's it!
+After completion, the installer will direct you to your Kilvin CMS control panel for the site.